Christopher-Stevers/NewKanbeano/README.md

 Deployment
 ---
 This project can be deployed via vercel or netlify.
-Make sure to set enviromental variables in order to enable backend functionality.
+Make sure to set enviromental variables again in order to enable backend functionality.